 This twist on the traditional Filipino creme caramel is decadent and reminiscent of the compulsory pumpkin pie, but with the creamy texture of a sinful flan.
 This custard drips with caramel, and each spoonful reminds you that you are celebrating.
-It may even convince you to nix the pie.
+Pumpkin creme caramel may even convince you to nix the pie.
 Maybe.

 Pumpkin Leche Flan

-Have ready six ramekins and a deep sided baking pan with handles, and a kettle with boiling water.
+- Have ready six ramekins (6 oz capacity each) and a deep sided baking pan with handles, and a kettle with boiling water.